cairongli/stockify_fork/SystemArchitecture.md

 ![Call Sequence Diagram](/docs/call%20sequence.jpeg)

-This sequence diagram explains the process of how a user places their trade on the platform.
+This sequence diagram explains how a user places their trade on the platform.
 First, the user selects the explore page, and the web app retrieves user data stored in the Supabase database.
 If the user clicks on a stock card, a trade modal will be opened by the web app.
 Through the modal, the user specifies the trade details and sends the order, which is then executed by Supabase after the backend receives it.
 The backend also sends a response to the front end, which closes the modal, and the web app interface shows the new balance.

 ---